venysssssssssss/AwsOverview/README.md

 - Helps you uncover hidden bugs and performance bottlenecks.
 - Supports the following AWS services: EC2, ECS, EKS, RDS...
 - Use pre-built templates that generate the desired disruptions.

+### 19.11.
+AWS Step Functions

+- AWS Step Functions is a low-code, visual workflow service that developers use to build distributed applications, automate IT and business processes, and build data and machine learning pipelines using AWS services.
+- Workflows manage failures, retries, parallelization, service integrations, and observability so developers can focus on higher-value business logic.
+  - Benefits:
+  - Build and deploy rapidly
+    - Get started quickly with Workflow Studio, a simple drag-and-drop interface.
+With Step Functions, you can express complex business logic as low-code, event-driven workflows that connect services, systems or people within minutes.
+  - Write less integration code
+    - Compose AWS resources from over 200 services including Lambda, ECS, Fargate, Batch, DynamoDB, SNS, SQS, SageMaker, EventBridge, or EMR into resilient business workflows, data pipelines, or applications.
+  - Build fault-tolerant and stateful workflows
+    - Step Functions manages state, checkpoints, and restarts for you to make sure that your workflows run in order and as expected.
+Built-in try/catch, retry, and rollback capabilities deal with errors and exceptions automatically based on your defined business logic.
+  - Designed for reliability and scale
+    Step Functions offers two workflow types - Standard or Express - that can be used depending on your specific use case.
+Standard Workflows are used to manage long-running workloads.
+Express Workflows support high-volume event processing workloads.

+### 19.12.
+Amazon AppFlow

+- Amazon AppFlow is a fully managed integration service that enables you to securely transfer data between Software-as-a-Service (SaaS) applications like Salesforce, SAP, Zendesk, Slack, and ServiceNow, and AWS services like Amazon S3 and Amazon Redshift, in just a few clicks.
+- With AppFlow, you can run data flows at enterprise scale at the frequency you choose - on a schedule, in response to a business event, or on demand.
+- You can configure data transformation capabilities like filtering and validation to generate rich, ready-to-use data as part of the flow itself, without additional steps.
+- AppFlow automatically encrypts data in motion, and allows users to restrict data from flowing over the public Internet for SaaS applications that are integrated with AWS PrivateLink, reducing exposure to security threats.
+- Benefits:
+  - Integrate with a few clicks
+    - Anyone can use AppFlow to integrate applications in a few minutes – no more waiting days or weeks to code custom connectors.
+    - Features like data pagination, error logging, and network connection retries are included by default so there’s no coding or management.
+    - With Appflow, data flow quality is built in, and you can enrich the flow of data through mapping, merging, masking, filtering, and validation as part of the flow itself.
+  - Transfer data at massive scale
+    - AppFlow easily scales up without the need to plan or provision resources, so you can move large volumes of data without breaking it down into multiple batches.
+    - AppFlow can run up to 100 GB per flow, which enables you to easily transfer millions of Salesforce records or Zendesk events or Marketo responses or other data - all while running a single flow.
+  - Automate data security
+    - All data flowing through AppFlow is encrypted at rest and in transit, and you can encrypt data with AWS keys, or bring your own custom keys.
+    - With AppFlow, you can use your existing Identity and Access Management (IAM) policies to enforce fine-grained permissions, rather than creating new policies.
+    - For SaaS integrations with AWS PrivateLink enabled, data is secured from the public internet by default.

+### 19.13.
+AWS CloudSearch

+- Amazon CloudSearch is a managed service in the AWS Cloud that makes it simple and cost-effective to set up, manage, and scale a search solution for your website or application.
+- Amazon CloudSearch supports 34 languages and popular search features such as highlighting, autocomplete, and geospatial search.

 ## 20. AWS Architecting & Ecosystem